danomatika/joyosc/README.md

 sudo make install
 </pre>

 If everything finished successfully, you're good to go.
+If you're using Pure Data, check out the joyosc abstraction library in `data/pd` and installed into `share/doc/joyosc/pd/joyosc`.

 BUILD REQUIREMENTS
 ------------------